mia-platform/documentation/docs/business_suite/cms_configuration/config_cms.md

   * *Date Time*: is instead a complete date with hours, minutes and seconds;
   * *Boolean*: if it can only be true or false; *text* if we want the content to be read as html;
   * *Text*: if you wanna write a description with heading, bold, italic and many other features.
 You will save it as a HTML text.
-  * *Text Area*: if it is a text field, for example a description, but you dont'wanna make any particular configuration on it and you save it as a string plane;
+  * *Text Area*: if it is a text field, for example a description, but you do not want to make any particular configuration on it and you save it as a string plane;
   * *Lookup*: are used to select some values or between a range of values chosen by me or between a range of values taken from another collection.
 If you are interested in the theme of the Lookups below you will find a dedicated section;
   * *Multilookup*: if you want to select multiple values;
   * *Array*: if you want to save it as an ordered set of properties;